Choice Hotels (CHH)

 With almost 100% of its properties under franchise agreements, Choice Hotels (NYSE:CHH) is a hotel franchisor known for its diverse brand portfolio including Comfort Inn, Quality Inn, and Clarion.

-• Muted 13.5% annual revenue growth over the last five years shows its demand lagged behind its consumer discretionary peers
+• Annual revenue growth of 13.5% over the last five years was below our standards for the consumer discretionary sector

 • Projected sales are flat for the next 12 months, implying demand will slow from its two-year trend